ray-project/ray/doc/source/ray-core/tasks.rst

         }
       }

-      // Invocations of Ray remote functions happen in parallel.
+      // Invocations of Ray tasks happen in parallel.
       // All computation is performed in the background, driven by Ray's internal event loop. for(int i = 0; i < 4; i++) {
         // This doesn't block.